DariaMartinovskaya/Python/README.md

 ## Here are the results of my first steps in python coding:

 <a href="https://github.com/DariaMartinovskaya/Python/blob/main/Creating_variables.md">Variables</a> - creating variables of different types.

+<a href="https://github.com/DariaMartinovskaya/Python/blob/main/If_Elif_Else.md">Сurrency converter in Python </a> - creating a simple programm implementing a currency converter in the Python programming language.
+The main goal of this programm is to check how many dollars you can get for a given amount of another currency and display the result in the console.